estissy-systems/php-common/README.md

 # php-common
-Common data structures and value objects used in business Applications
+Common data structures and value objects used in business applications